Bioremediation: Limitations of bioremediation

-Another major drawback is finding the right species to perform bioremediation.
-In order to prevent the introduction and spreading of an invasive species to the ecosystem, an indigenous species is needed.
-As well as a species plentiful enough to clean the whole site without exhausting the population.
-Finally the species should be resilient enough to withstand the environmental conditions.
-These specific criteria may make it difficult to perform bioremediation on a contaminated site.

-In agricultural industries, the use of pesticides is a top factor in direct soil contamination and runoff water contamination.
-The limitation or remediation of pesticides is the low bioavailability.
-Altering the pH and temperature of the contaminated soil is a resolution to increase bioavailability which, in turn, increased degradation of harmful compounds.

-The compound acrylonitrile is commonly produced in industrial setting but adversely contaminates soils.
-Microorganisms containing nitrile hydratases (NHase) degraded harmful acrylonitrile compounds into non-polluting substances.

-Since the experience with harmful contaminants are limited, laboratory practices are required to evaluate effectiveness, treatment designs, and estimate treatment times.
-Bioremediation processes may take several months to several years depending on the size of the contaminated area.
+Another major challeng is invasive species: indigenous species are preferred.
+The organism must be sufficiently plentiful to clean the site.

+Pesticides are a top contributor to soil contamination and runoff contamination.
+Pesticides are difficult to biodegrade.

 Genetic engineering

 The use of genetic engineering to create organisms specifically designed for bioremediation is under preliminary research.
 Two category of genes can be inserted in the organism: degradative genes, which encode proteins required for the degradation of pollutants, and reporter genes, which encode proteins able to monitor pollution levels.
 Numerous members of Pseudomonas have been modified with the lux gene for the detection of the polyaromatic hydrocarbon naphthalene.
 A field test for the release of the modified organism has been successful on a moderately large scale.

 There are concerns surrounding release and containment of genetically modified organisms into the environment due to the potential of horizontal gene transfer.
 Genetically modified organisms are classified and controlled under the Toxic Substances Control Act of 1976 under United States Environmental Protection Agency.
 Measures have been created to address these concerns.
 Organisms can be modified such that they can only survive and grow under specific sets of environmental conditions.
 In addition, the tracking of modified organisms can be made easier with the insertion of bioluminescence genes for visual identification.

 Genetically modified organisms have been created to treat oil spills and break down certain plastics (PET).